Sports Study Music Kids Site and Search Games Movies Fun Kids

 Next you need to observe and gather information in order to come up with a guess (called a hypothesis) or a number of guesses to the answer.

-Now you run experiments to see if your guess is right.
-As you run experiments you can change your guess, or hypothesis, to fit your results.
+Next, you run experiments to see if your guess is right.
 A key to good experiments is to only change one thing, or variable, at a time.
 This way you can check your results and know what you changed that changed the answer.
+Carefully controlling your experiments is an important part of the scientific method.

 By going through this process, scientists have a way to verify their guesses and to double check each other.
 Another scientist can take a look at your tests and add some more tests and continue to refine your answer to the question.